p-runge/fsxa-pattern-library/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Legal Notices
-fsxa-pattern-library is a product of e-Spirit AG, Dortmund, Germany.
+FSXA-Pattern-library is a product of e-Spirit AG, Dortmund, Germany.
-The fsxa-pattern-library is subject to the Apache-2.0 license.
+The FSXA-Pattern-library is subject to the Apache-2.0 license.

 ## Disclaimer
 This document is provided for information purposes only.